JVPrado1/cs50-scratch-project/README.md

 # Scratch Game Project - CS50x
+## Pokémon - I Choose You!

 ## 🚀 About the Project
 This interactive game includes: